JeodC/PortMaster-Descent/building.md

 # Introduction
-This is a guide for building dxx-rebirth from source for RK3326 devices using Windows Subsystem for Linux.
+This is a guide for building dxx-rebirth from source for RK3326 devices (or anything that uses linux/arm64) using Windows Subsystem for Linux.
 This guide works as of 12/30/2023.

 # Building